Retargeting ad campaigns allow you to recover prospects who interacted with your business’s website or social media accounts but didn’t convert.

 - Create your campaign without an Offer attached

-Creating your ad campaign with an Offer attached enables you to use images, videos, and page posts from your Offer to launch ads.
+Creating your retargeting campaign with an Offer attached enables you to use images, videos, and page posts from your Offer to launch ads.

-To select an Offer to launch your ad campaign with, you can:
+To select an Offer to launch your campaign with, you can:

 - Use the search bar to type your Offer’s name

 - Scroll down to select an Offer from the sidebar.

 If you want to launch your retargeting campaign with an Offer attached, but you haven’t added one yet, click on create a new one to add a product or landing page to your Offers.